-“Solid” describes cable whose conductors are made of solid metal, usually copper.
+“Solid” describes cabling whose conductors are made of solid metal, usually copper.
+Makes sense, right?
 Because each conductor is made of a single thick copper wire, the cable as a whole is generally more rigid.
-Because it's somewhat resistant to bending, solid cable is most often used in backbone cable runs through walls and conduit, where flexibility isn't really needed.
+And since that makes it somewhat resistant to bending, solid cable is most often used in backbone cable runs through walls and conduit, where flexibility isn't really necessary.

 What does "stranded" mean?

-On the other hand, the conductors found in stranded cable are made up of many fine metal filaments, which are twisted together to form a larger, thicker wire.
-Because it's based on thin wires, stranded cable is a lot more flexible than solid, so it's commonly used in patch cords and other shorter network cables that need to be able to flex and bend during use.
+Then there's stranded cables.
+These are made up of many fine metal filaments, which are twisted together to form the larger, thicker wire.
+Because it's composed of thin wires, stranded cable is a lot more flexible than solid, so it's commonly used in patch cords and other shorter network cables that need to be able to flex and bend during use.

 Choosing the Right RJ45 Connector

-Once you understand which type of cable you're dealing with, choosing the right RJ45 plug suddenly becomes a lot easier.
+So what does all this mean for your RJ45 connectors?
+Well, once you understand which type of cable you're dealing with, choosing the right plug suddenly becomes a loteasier.
 It's basically just a matter of matching cable type to connector type: solid goes with solid, and stranded goes with stranded.
-Just be sure not to combine the two, or you'll end up with a bad connection.
+Just be sure not to mix and match the two, or you'll end up with a bad connection.